 - All financial aid programs are subject to Satisfactory Academic Progress (SAP) requirements, which measure students’ progress toward program completion.
 Components of SAP are a minimum GPA, minimum completion rate, and maximum time frame.
 View Barton's SAP Policy

-To help students achieve academic success before exhausting federal financial aid limits, Barton requires students to seek academic advising when planning their course schedules and throughout their college experience.
+To help students achieve academic success before exhausting federal financial aid limits, Barton encourages students to seek academic advising when planning their course schedules and throughout their college experience.
 When facing academic difficulties, students are encouraged to seek tutoring and other support services through their advisor.